mpjcoomes/code-puzzles/Factorial.md

 Write a program to generate the *n*<sup>th</sup> factorial.

 ### Python
-This is a programming exercise, in practice one would simply use Python's factorial() function.
+This is a programming exercise, in practice one would simply use Python's math.factorial() function.
 ```python
 # recursive, n < 998
 def fact(n):